-The R match() function returns the position of the first match between two data objects.
-You can use the %in% operator If we want to know only whether the value has been matched.
+The match() function returns the position of the first match between two R objects.
+You can use the %in% operator to know only whether the value has been matched.

 The match() is a built-in R function that returns a vector of (first) matches of its first argument in its second argument.
 The %in% operator is a more intuitive interface as a binary operator, which returns a logical vector indicating a match or not for its left operand.